Print the PDF

 You have the right to attend your child’s IEP meeting and can request that the meeting be rescheduled.
 The IEP must be updated at least annually.
 There may be time constraints around how far out the meeting can be rescheduled.

-IEP meetings should be held at a mutually agreed upon t ime and place.
+IEP meetings should be held at a mutually agreed upon time and place.
 All team members should try to be as flexible as possible.
 It can be difficult to coordinate the schedules of all individuals that need to attend.

 You may try providing some dates and times that work best for your family and any others that you would like to invite such as advocates, therapists and other community providers that serve your child.